FidFenix/htw-emerging-photo/docs/PLANNING.md

 ## 4. Epics and User Stories

-### Epic 1: Face Detection System
+### Epic 1: Face Detection and Anonymization System
 **As a** security operator
-**I want** an automated face detection system
+**I want** an automated face detection and anonymization system
-**So that** I can identify individuals in surveillance footage without manual review
+**So that** I can protect individual privacy in surveillance footage without manual review

 **Acceptance Criteria**:
 - Face detection accuracy ≥ 90%
-- Multiple faces detected in single image
+- Multiple faces detected and anonymized in single image
+- Solid yellow color (#FFFF00) completely obscures detected faces
 - Bounding boxes and confidence scores provided
 - Handles various lighting conditions and angles

 #### User Stories

-**US-1.1: Upload Image for Face Detection**
+**US-1.1: Upload Image for Face Anonymization**
 ```
 As a user
 I want to upload an image file (JPG/PNG)
-So that the system can detect faces in it
+So that the system can detect and anonymize faces in it

 Acceptance Criteria:
 - [ ] Supports JPG and PNG formats